Smothered Pork Chops

-- Pork chops – we use 1-inch thick boneless chops but you can also use bone-in pork chops or see the section above to learn more about the different cuts you can use in this recipe.
+- Pork chops – we use 1-inch thick boneless chops but you can also use bone in pork chops.
+See the section above to learn more about the different cuts you can use in this recipe.

 - Salt + pepper + flour – for seasoning and coating the pork chops.

-- Onion + mushrooms + olive oil – that perfect combo of sweet sautéed onions and earthy mushrooms make the gravy base.
+- Onion + mushrooms + olive oil – that perfect combo of sweet sautéed yellow onion and earthy mushrooms make the gravy base.

 - Italian seasoning – we use our own homemade Italian seasoning, but you can use store-bought or a mix of a few herbs.